sreilly1956/quest/README.md

 I forked your "quest" repository into my GitHub account.

-Then I went about creating the Dockerfile and with the terraform.tf file (twelvefactor.tf).
+Then I went about creating the Dockerfile and the terraform.tf file (twelvefactor.tf).
 Now this took a little time as I needed to research terraform as I had never used the tool.

-After I was able to build the image and create a container from this image I investigated creating a loadbalancer with self signed certificate.
+After I was able to build the image and create a container from this image I investigated creating a load balancer with self signed certificate.
 At which point I decide to stop.
 Did not want to incure the cost.
 Now I could have created a new AWS account using a new Gmail account which I would then be eligible for a free load balancer (750 hours).
 But I decide not to spend the time.

 1.  git clone git@github.com:sreilly1956/quest.git
 2.  cd quest